KaOS-Community-Packages/KaOS-Community-Packages.github.io/README.md

 #### Screenshots
-To assign a screenshot to a package we must run the next command:
+To assign a screenshot to package *vscode* we must run the next command:

 ```
 $ ./whelp -n "vscode" -ss "images/screenshots/vscode.jpg"